Differentially Quantized Gradient Methods: Introduction

-Another common way to reduce the communication bandwidth in parallel SGD training is to sparsify the gradient vectors.
+A different approach to addressing the communication bottleneck in parallel SGD training is to sparsify the gradient vectors \cite{Strom-15,AjiHeafield-17,Stich-18,Wangni-18,Wang-18,Lin-18}.
 For example, the top-$k$ sparsifier (or \emph{compressor}) preserves the $k$ coordinates of the largest magnitude and sends them with full precision \cite{Strom-15,Dryden-16,AjiHeafield-17,Alistarh-18,Stich-18,yu2018gradiveq}.
-The compressors used are either biased \cite{Strom-15,AjiHeafield-17,Stich-18,Lin-18,Wangni-18,Wang-18,Basu-19,Aleksandr-20} or unbiased \cite{Mishchenko-19,Horvath-19-stochastic,Horvath-19-natural}, and the compression error is controlled by a user-specific accuracy parameter (e.g. $k$ for the top-$k$ compressor).
-Similar to the failure of 1-bit SGD (without mini-batching) due to the biased quantization error \cite{Seide-14,Karimireddy-19}, it is observed in \cite{Aleksandr-20} that compressed GD with the top-$1$ compressor does not always converge.
+A user-specified parameter (e.g. $k$ for the top-$k$ compressor) serves as a proxy for the communication rate in this line of work.

 For an empirical risk minimization problem where the global objective function is the average of local objective functions, recent works \cite{AmiriGunduz-19,Zhu-19,Yang-20} perform analog gradient compression and communication by taking the physical superposition nature of the underlying multiple-access channel into the account.

-Most distributed SGD algorithms with biased compressors in the literature apply the idea of error compensation that can be traced back to $\Sigma$-$\Delta$ modulation \cite{Gray-89}.
-To form the compressor input at each iteration, there are various ways to add past compression errors back to the computed gradients.
-While \cite{Wu-18} weights all the past errors in a time-decaying fashion, the \emph{error-feedback scheme} (EF) uses only the very last error and provides convergence for the single-worker setting \cite{Stich-18,Karimireddy-19,StichKarimireddy-19} as well as for the multi-worker setting \cite{Zheng-19,Aleksandr-20}.